EpiSlim/kernelPSI/cran-comments.md

 * win-builder (devel and release)

 ## CRAN
-This is my third submission to CRAN.
-I added a link to the associated publication directly in the description field.
+This is an update to the kernelPSI package.
+The source code of the functions HSIC and quadHSIC has been updated for better performance.

 ## R CMD check results
 There were no ERRORs or WARNING or NOTES.